Nizhyn Regiment: History

 1648 - creation of the regiment.
 Originally consisted of 10 hundreds.

 1653 - the Novhorod regiment withdrew from this regiment for a short time.

 1654 - several hundred Chernihiv regiments, all hundreds of the liquidated Novhorod regiment and the former Starodub district of Smolensk voivodeship were added to the Nizhyn regiment.

+The regiment took part in the conquest of Belarus and parts of Lithuania led by Ivan Zolotarenko alongside Russian troops in 1654-1655.

 The Cossacks of the Nizhyn Regiment took part in the uprisings of 1657-1658 under the leadership of Martyn Pushkar, and in 1658 under the leadership of Ivan Bezpaly.

 1663 - 10 hundred joined the Starodub Regiment.

 The regiment took part in the Crimean campaigns of 1687 and 1689, the Azov campaigns of 1695-1696, and the Northern War of 1700-1721.

 According to the register of 1723, the Nizhyn Regiment consisted of 19 hundreds, which included 6,527 cavalry and 3,379 infantry Cossacks.
 The majority of the population were feudally dependent common peasants and assistants.

 1752 - Olyshivska Sotnia and Mrynska Sotnia became part of the Kyiv Regiment.

 1782 - the regiment is liquidated.
 The territory became part of the Chernihiv and Novhorod-Siverskyi governorates.
 At that time the Nizhyn regiment consisted of 22 hundred.
 The regiment had 1 city, 3 towns and 866 villages.

 Throughout its historical existence, the regiment housed two hetman's capitals of the Cossack Hetmanate: Baturyn and Hlukhiv.